OAResidencies/Sarajevo2018/README.md

 ## **Exhibition**

 On the 2nd of June 2018, the artists hosted a one day "Solo/Group" Exhibition at their residency in Sarajevo, presenting a a series of VR Exhibitions.
-Within the group exhibition, each artists had their own VR Exhibition (this, "Solo/Group" Exhibition).
+Within the group exhibition, each artists had their own VR Exhibition (thus, "Solo/Group" Exhibition).

 Additionally, the Home Exhibition format consisted in presenting the outcomes of the residency during dinner, creating a commoning environment with the public.